anonymouse64/azure-iot-edge-snap/README.md

 Note that the `home` interface is declared with `read: all` attribute, which means that when connected, root users in the snap can read from any user's home folder.
 This means that after connecting the home interface above, you can specify the `cs-file` as being anywhere in your `$HOME` directory.

-**Note**: there is currently a bug where sometimes iotedged hangs forever at "Initializing modules" in the log.
-If you run into this issue, just restart iotedged with `snap restart azure-iot-edge-ijohnson.iotedged` and it should begin working again.

 This will add your connection string to the config file and automatically start the service running.
 After that you should be able to see the modules you added to the device running successfully with the `iotedge` command in the snap:

 ```bash